Traffic Control (F)Course Cost: $500.00

 On successful completion of the theory component and simulated practical exercise participants are issued with a Statement of Attendance upon request.

-Participants will then need to successfully complete their 20 hours of onsite practical experience and be assessed by a trainer from AATC, before they are issued with a Statement of Attainment in the following units: RIIWHS205E – Control Traffic with Stop-Slow Bat, RIIWHS201D Work safely and follow WHS policies and procedures, and RIICOM201D Communicate in the workplace.
+Participants will then need to successfully complete their 20 hours of onsite practical experience and be assessed by a trainer from AATC, before they are issued with a Statement of Attainment in the following units: RIIWHS205E – Control Traffic with Stop-Slow Bat.

 Once participants receive their Statement of Attainment for the course they will have to apply at a TMR Customer Service Centre for a Traffic Control Licence.
 Holding the Statement of Attainment RIIWHS205E – Control Traffic with Stop-Slow Bat, is NOT a Traffic Control Licence (Industry Authority) in QLD.

 There is an additional fee (approximately $245) payable to the QLD Dept. TMR upon application for a three (3) year Traffic Controller Industry Authority (a base fee and a criminal history check fee – these costs are set by the QLD Dept. TMR.)